A dose of royalty & bygone in the Bangalore Palace!

 To take the audio guide you’ll have to submit your ID proof which can be collected back once the tour ends.
 The slip must be kept safely for receiving the ID back.

 The Tour of The Bangalore Palace

 Start the tour through the first floor where the Durbar Hall is located.
-The entry for the hall is through a staircase which is lined with antiques from the Maharaja’s collection.
-The chandeliers in the wooden staircase and the bright yellow walls bejeweled with red and white Hindu elements manifest what is expected from the Palace.
+The entry to the hall is through a staircase which is lined with antiques from Maharaja’s collection.
+The chandeliers in the wooden staircase and the bright yellow walls bejewelled with red and white Hindu elements manifest what is expected from the Palace.

-The grandiose of the Palace is conspicuous in the central courtyard flaunting the different styles of flooring.
-The halls are well decorated with the various collection of pictures of almost 30000 collections.
+The grandiosity of the Palace is conspicuous in the central courtyard flaunting the different styles of flooring.
+The halls are well decorated with various collections of pictures from almost 30000 collections.

-The hallways showcase various collections of the Maharaja including the weighing sets, brassieres, Dutch paintings, trophies.
-The pillars in the hallways are also beautified with Hindu elements & similar colors.
+The hallways showcase various collections of the Maharaja including weighing sets, brassieres, Dutch paintings, and trophies.
+The pillars in the hallways are also beautified with Hindu elements & similar colours.